1918 Central Powers occupation of Ukraine: Deteriorating relations between the Central Powers and Central Rada (April 1918)

 On 23 April 1918, the UPR, the German Empire and Austria-Hungary signed a comprehensive economic, financial and commercial agreement.
 Ukraine undertook to supply the Central Powers with 60 million poods of grain, (Note: 1 pood was approximately 16.38 kilograms, or 36.11 pounds.
 Therefore, 60 million poods of grain was about 983 million kilograms, or 2167 pounds, or almost 1 tonne (metric ton).)
 400 million eggs, and a significant amount of other foodstuffs and raw materials by 31 July 1918.
 For their part, Germany and Austria-Hungary were to supply Ukraine with agricultural machinery (planters, plows), fuels (coal, oil) and other commodities (textiles, perfumes, and so on).
 Given the presence of foreign troops on the territory of Ukraine, such relations could not be equal.
 German and Austro-Hungarian troops took part of the raw materials and material assets out of Ukraine as war booty.

 The command of the German and Austro-Hungarian troops quickly realised the Central Rada's control over internal affairs was weak, and concluded that it was futile to cooperate with the Rada.
 The Rada was unable to manage the internal political situation in Ukraine, and to fulfil its promises to supply the Central Powers with bread and raw materials.
 This led the German and Austro-Hungarian command to actively and directly interfere in the internal affairs of the UPR.
 The order of the Commander-in-Chief of German troops, field marshal general Hermann von Eichhorn, dated 6 April 1918, on the matter of mandatory sowing of fields, issued without prior agreement with the Ukrainian government, was the first serious interference in the internal affairs of the UPR.
 The Central Rada reacted with loud but vain protest against this intrusion of Ukrainian sovereignty.
 Another great interference in Ukrainian internal affairs was the order of 25 April on the introduction of German military field courts in Ukraine.

-In the meantime, the chief of staff of the Oberkommando in Ukraine, general V. Grener, had been planning a coup d'état to do away with the democratic and constitutional Central Rada entirely, and install a pro-German puppet that the German military command could easily control.
+In the meantime, the chief of staff of the Oberkommando in Ukraine, general Wilhelm Groener, had been planning a coup d'état to do away with the democratic and constitutional Central Rada entirely, and install a pro-German puppet that the German military command could easily control.
 He convinced the German military and political leadership that the situation was opportune, and taking direct control would enable the Central Powers to quickly seize all resources they needed or wanted and invest them in the war effort, while disregarding the Ukrainian population's interests and the Rada's protests.
 After searching for a few weeks, he settled on Pavlo Skoropadskyi, a popular general and leader of a conservative political organisation, as well as a former aristocrat and descendant from a Cossack Hetmanate family, to be the future monarch of Ukraine under German vassalage.